 (3) Encryption keys to be used in conjunction with the data and the algorithm

 Programming languages like JAVA provide libraries with a wide range of cryptographic algorithms, such as Advanced Encryption Standard (AES).
-Choosing the right algorithm involves analysis and research based on security and the performance.
+Choosing the right algorithm involves analysis and research based on security and performance.

 1. Initialization Vector (IV): The role of IV is to insert some new randomness into the process each time a message is encrypted.
 This would enable the same message to be encrypted to a different ciphertext each time, but similar messages will not result in similar ciphertexts.
-This is the reason why IVs need to be random, but never need to be secret, it can live at the beginning of the ciphertext.
+This is the reason why IVs need to be random, but never need to be secret, they can live at the beginning of the ciphertext.
 There are all sorts of attacks on CBC mode when IVs are predictable.
 For example, many of the attacks on SSL (such as POODLE) take advantage of predictable IVs.

-2. Generate AES Keys and Storing in a JCEKS keystore format: JCEKS or Java Cryptography Extension KeyStore is created using the “keytool” provided with the Java JDK.
+2. Generate AES Keys and store them in a JCEKS keystore format: JCEKS or Java Cryptography Extension KeyStore is created using the “keytool” provided with the Java JDK.
 Storing keys in a KeyStore can be a measure to prevent your encryption keys from being exposed.
 It is simple to manipulate a keystore while using the KeyTool.
 Keystores must be created either with a link to a new key or during an import of an existing keystore.
 In order to create a new key and keystore type:

 keytool -genseckey -keystore aes-keystore.jck -storetype jceks -storepass mystorepass -keyalg AES -keysize 256 -alias jceksaes -keypass mykeypass